terra-money/docs/docs/learn/terra-station/send.md

 5. Enter the amount you want to send.
 You can also add a memo to specify what the transaction is for.

 7. Verify the recipient address and transaction amount.
-Remember to always maintain some funds in your wallet in order to be able to carry out further transactions.
+Remember to always maintain some funds in your wallet for future transactions.

 8. Enter your password and click **Submit**.